-All Swire Pacific operating companies adopted the Supplier Corporate Social Responsibility ("CSR") Code of Conduct.
-The code sets out the standards required for our suppliers and covers regulatory compliance, forced labour, child labour, health and safety, environmental issues, compensation and working hours, human rights, subcontractor management, ethics and reporting.
+All Swire Pacific operating companies have adopted the Swire group’s Supplier Corporate Social Responsibility (CSR) Code of Conduct.
+The Code sets out the standards required for our suppliers and covers regulatory compliance, forced labour, child labour, health and safety, environmental issues, compensation and working hours, human rights, subcontractor management, ethics and reporting.
 It offers guidelines for our operating companies to work with suppliers who share our commitment to integrity.
-We believe that simply making suppliers aware of the supplier CSR Code of Conduct is not enough.
-To ensure compliance, we use third party verification to identify high-risk suppliers and conduct spot audits as necessary.
-Suppliers are requested to provide clear, accurate and appropriate reporting of their progress toward achieving their sustainable development objectives.
+We believe that simply making suppliers aware of the Supplier CSR Code of Conduct is not enough.
+To ensure compliance, we use third-party verification to identify high-risk suppliers and conduct spot audits if necessary.
+Suppliers are requested to provide clear, accurate and appropriate reporting of their progress towards achieving their sustainable development objectives.

 Working with others

 We advocate sustainable and ethical practices among our suppliers, customers, consumers and business partners.
 We aim to encourage and influence the adoption and improvement of sustainable practices within the industries and locations in which we operate.
 We work alongside others from our industries to develop practical solutions to environmental and social problems.
 In 2013, we developed a Sustainable Procurement Policy and are committed to sustainable purchasing.

 The tea industry is facing a series of challenges which threaten its current and future viability.
 From environmental degradation and climate change, to competition for land and poverty, the industry faces systemic problems that no individual company can resolve.
 Finlays and other leading stakeholders across the tea value chain have therefore joined together in a global collaboration, Tea 2030, to address these issues and find solutions to ensure a sustainable future for the tea industry.
 Facilitated by leading sustainability think-tank, Forum for the Future, the project has identified three collaboration platforms from which to drive progress: